In order to prevent early signs of aging like wrinkles, fine lines, and sunspots, you should be applying sunscreen daily.…

-Vitamin D is produced in the body when your skin is exposed to sunlight.
+Vitamin D is produced in the body when your skin is exposed to sunlight but too much of it may result in Actinic Keratosis, a skin condition that would normally require medical attention from an AK dermatology clinic.
 The vitamin plays a key role in producing an even skin tone, can help treat psoriasis, and keeps your bones healthy.

 To get enough Vitamin D for skin health you can include more of it in your diet by eating fortified foods like orange juice and yogurt or eating foods that have the vitamin naturally like salmon and tuna.
 You can also expose yourself to the sun to encourage vitamin D production in the skin.
 However, this comes with a risk of sun damage so you must be careful when using this method.
 Always apply sunscreen before going into the sun, do not go during peak hours (typically this is from 10 am-2 pm), and only get about 10-15 minutes of sun exposure.

 Vitamin D is not typically sold in topical forms for skincare, however, there is a cream that can be used to treat patients that suffer from psoriasis.
 It is not found in over-the-counter products.

 Vitamin E is another antioxidant that works in the skin to absorb energy from UV light, protecting your skin from sun damage that leads to skin cancer, wrinkles, and fine lines.
 Vitamin E and Vitamin C work in tandem to strengthen skin cell walls.